tjhickey724/discrete_math/courses/cs29a_fall23.md

 * And we look at expressing [sums and products](https://github.com/tjhickey724/discrete_math/blob/main/notes/proofs/mathSumsProds.md) with this notation.

 ## Lesson 15 Thu 10/5 <br> _Well Ordering Principle and more notation_
-* We begin by looking at the Well Ordering principle for proofs by contradiction
+* We begin by looking at the [Well Ordering principle](https://github.com/tjhickey724/discrete_math/blob/main/notes/proofs/wellOrdering.md) for proofs by contradiction
+* Then we continue giving examples of proofs, some using this new notation.